kubecost/poc-common-configurations/terraform/aws-multi-cluster/README.md

 1. Assumes an EKS cluster already exists
 2. Assumes the Namespace you are deploying Kubecost to already exists
-3. Your Kubecost Enterprise license key is stored in AWS SSM.
+3. Assumes your Kubecost Enterprise license key is stored in AWS SSM.

 ## Testing

-1. Copy the contents of this `aws-multi-cluster` folder.

 ```bash
 # 1. Copy the contents of this `aws-multi-cluster` folder.